• Go to app

 What is the best way to travel from Tokyo to Kyoto?

-The best way to travel from Tokyo to Kyoto is, undoubtedly, the Shinkansen bullet train.
+The best way is definitely taking the Tokyo to Kyoto bullet train.
 It provides the best amenities out of all travel options, and you’d get to your destination a lot faster!

 If you travel outside of peak hours, you can opt for non-reserved seats and just take whichever seat is available.